LacunaStrategies/gasless-allowlist/README.md

 }
 ```

 And there you have it!
 A sample project, putting it all together, can be found in this GitHub repo.
-For brevity's sake, this sample project is intended as a point of reference only and excludes a number of checks and methods that should be included for a fully production-ready contract.
+Again, for brevity's sake, this sample project is intended as a point of reference only and excludes a number of checks and methods that should be included for a fully production-ready project.